 Thank you for visiting my website.
-Although I write about travel because I've always had an insatiable curiousity about other countries and cultures, I also write about lifestyle, wellbeing, health, food, humour, history and the supernatural.
-My work has appeared in a rainbow of titles including the Daily Express, Daily Telegraph, The Scotsman, Woman, The Lady, My Weekly, The Sun, Scotland magazine, Discover Britain, Chat, Take a Break, Group Leisure, Selling Travel, Coast, Spirit & Destiny and Sainsbury's magazine.
+Although I write about travel because I've always had an insatiable curiousity about other countries and cultures, I also write about subjects including lifestyle, wellbeing, health, food, humour, history, arts and culture.
+My work has appeared in a rainbow of titles including the Daily Express, Daily Telegraph, Saturday Express magazine, The Scotsman, Woman's Own, My Weekly, Scotland magazine, Discover Britain, Take a Break, Group Leisure, Selling Travel, Coast and Sainsbury's magazine.
 I write for a clutch of inflight magazines and cruise titles too.

 Reviews for 'The A-Z of Curious London' :